Planetary system: Planets and stars

 Most known exoplanets orbit stars roughly similar to the Sun: that is, main-sequence stars of spectral categories F, G, or K. One reason is that planet-search programs have tended to concentrate on such stars.
 In addition, statistical analyses indicate that lower-mass stars (red dwarfs, of spectral category M) are less likely to have planets massive enough to be detected by the radial-velocity method.
-Nevertheless, several tens of planets around red dwarfs have been discovered by the Kepler spacecraft by the transit method, which can detect smaller planets.
+Nevertheless, several tens of planets around red dwarfs have been discovered by the Kepler space telescope by the transit method, which can detect smaller planets.

+Exoplanetary systems may also feature planets extremely different from those in the Solar System, such as Hot Jupiters, Hot Neptunes, and Super-Earths.
+Hot Jupiters and Hot Neptunes are gas giants, like their namesakes, but orbit close to their stars and have orbital periods on the order of a few days.
+Super-Earths are planets that have a mass between that of Earth and planets like Neptune and Uranus, and can be made of rock and gas.
+There is a lot of variety among Super-Earths, with planets ranging from water worlds to mini-Neptunes.

 Circumstellar disks and dust structures

 After planets, circumstellar disks are one of the most commonly-observed properties of planetary systems, particularly of young stars.
 The Solar System possesses at least four major circumstellar disks (the asteroid belt, Kuiper belt, scattered disc, and Oort cloud) and clearly-observable disks have been detected around nearby solar analogs including Epsilon Eridani and Tau Ceti.
 Based on observations of numerous similar disks, they are assumed to be quite common attributes of stars on the main sequence.

 Interplanetary dust clouds have been studied in the Solar System and analogs are believed to be present in other planetary systems.
 Exozodiacal dust, an exoplanetary analog of zodiacal dust, the 1–100 micrometre-sized grains of amorphous carbon and silicate dust that fill the plane of the Solar System has been detected around the 51 Ophiuchi, Fomalhaut, Tau Ceti, and Vega systems.